Written by Herbert Wright, Larry Forrester, and Tracy Torme

 However, the story is good, despite the rather blatant flaws.
 Patrick Stewart’s portrayal of Picard here lays the groundwork for the Picard we will see later on in the series assimilated by The Borg.
 In fact, this whole episode seems to be a precursor to what will happen later on.
 We see the way the crew reacts here and it will be very similar in the future.

 Another thing I found distracting was the soundtrack to this particular episode.
-It stuck out to me as sounding like it came from one of those 70’s police shows like Starsky & Hutch or S.W.A.T..
-This is particularly unusual because I have always found that the soundtracks to any Star Trek show is superb.
+It stuck out to me as sounding like it came from one of those 70’s police shows like Starsky & Hutch or S.W.A.T.
+This is particularly unusual because I have always found that the soundtracks to any Star Trek shows are superb.